giovannibass/DNS_Server_Configuration/README.md

 ## Basic DNS Server Installation and Configuration

 Welcome!
 Here we'll be going over the basics of manually setting up a DNS server as well as going over the script I made to speed up this process.
-Below there is a [quick guide](#quick-guide) and a more detailed guide that explains the ins and outs much better.
+Below there is a [quick guide](#quick-guide) and a more detailed guide (coming soon) for beginners that explains the ins and outs of DNS configuration.

+#### Script Usage
+This script is optimized for home lab environments and comes with default configuration settings.
+However, it allows you to specify the DNS server's listening address, accepted queries, and domain name.
+While it's capable of supporting multiple machines, additional configuration is required.
+Future updates will focus on enhancing customization options and improving usability for corporate environments.

 #### Quick Guide
 1. Install BIND